-- The Pfeiffer MSOT Level II FW Week 3 Update Form will be completed at the end of the third week of fieldwork by both the FWE and the student, using separate forms on AOTA FW system. - The AFWC will review all Week 3 Updates within three days of receiving them, but any safety issues or other serious issues identified at this time should be brought to the attention of the AFWC by the student and/or FWE. - The AOTA Fieldwork Performance Evaluation (FWPE) is completed at mid-term (6 weeks).
-The mid-term should be completed on CORE by the FWE and reviewed with the student.
-The AFWC will review all Mid-terms within three days of receiving them but students who are not demonstrating satisfactory performance (score of below 90 points at mid-term) must immediately contact the Academic Fieldwork Coordinator by phone for discussion. - A learning plan will be collaboratively developed between the site Fieldwork Educator, Academic Fieldwork Coordinator, and student. - The AOTA Fieldwork Performance Evaluation (FWPE) is also completed at the end of the Level II experience.
-The final should be completed on AOTA FW system by the FWE and reviewed with the student.
-After the student has reviewed the FWPE with the FWE, the student must signin to AOTA FW system, view the completed FWPE, and click the 'I have read this report' box. - A grade of Satisfactory/Unsatisfactory will be recorded by the Academic Fieldwork Coordinator. - The ratings for the Ethics and Safety items must be scored at 3 or above on the final evaluation for the student to pass the fieldwork experience. - An overall final score must be 122 points and above to receive a passing grade. - The final grade for level II fieldwork will be assigned by the Academic Fieldwork Coordinator. - The student completes the Student Evaluation of Fieldwork Experience at the end of the Level II experience on AOTA FW system.
+- The Pfeiffer MSOT Level II FW Week 3 Update Form will be completed at the end of the third week of fieldwork by both the FWE and the student, using separate forms on AOTA FW system. - The AFWC will review all Week 3 Updates within three days of receiving them, but any safety issues or other serious issues identified at this time should be brought to the attention of the AFWC by the student and/or FWE.

+- The AOTA Fieldwork Performance Evaluation (FWPE) is completed at mid-term (6 weeks).
+The mid-term should be completed by the FWE and reviewed with the student using the university approved documentation system.
+The AFWC will review all Mid-terms within three days of receiving.
+Students who are not demonstrating satisfactory performance as indicated by their fieldwork coordinator (FWE) must immediately contact the Academic Fieldwork Coordinator by phone for discussion (a learning plan/contract may be recommended). - A learning plan at this point of fieldwork, when introduced, will be collaboratively developed between the site Fieldwork Educator, Academic Fieldwork Coordinator, and student. - The AOTA Fieldwork Performance Evaluation (FWPE) is also completed at the end of the Level II experience.
+The final should be completed on the university approved documentation system by the FWE and reviewed with the student.
+After the student has reviewed the FWPE with the FWE, the student must sign into the system, view the completed FWPE, and click the 'I have read this report' box. - A grade of Satisfactory/Unsatisfactory will be recorded by the Academic Fieldwork Coordinator. - The ratings for the Ethics and Safety items must be scored at 3 or above on the final evaluation for the student to pass the fieldwork experience. - An overall final score must be 111 points and above to receive a passing grade. - The final grade for level II fieldwork will be assigned by the Academic Fieldwork Coordinator (if the final grade ends in a failure, please refer to Remediation Plan). - The student completes the Student Evaluation of Fieldwork Experience at the end of the Level II experience on AOTA FW system.
 The student should review this with the FWE.

-Remediation Plan (C.1.15.)
+Fieldwork Remediation Plan (C.1.15.)

-Introduction and Purpose of a Remediation Plan:
+Introduction and Purpose of a Fieldwork Remediation Plan:

-The vast majority fieldwork experiences go smoothly for the student and the Fieldwork Educator (FWE).
-In the event that issues arise with student performance, a remediation plan will be put into effect.
-The purpose of a remediation plan is to facilitate student success on the fieldwork and should not be viewed as a punitive measure.
-A remediation plan will detail the expected student performance and give a date for expected achievement of the objective.
-In addition, resources will be suggested so that students can take initiative in improving their performance in the areas that need strengthening.
+In the event that issues arise with student performance resulting in a non-Passing grade of a fieldwork placement, the APPRC and Fieldwork Advisory Committee is notified, and a remediation plan will be considered if this is the only failed fieldwork.
+The purpose of a remediation plan is to facilitate student success upon a failed fieldwork and should not be viewed as a punitive measure.
+A remediation plan is the responsibility of the student with the direction of the AFWC and input from the FWE based on the FWPE.
+The remediation plan will detail the expected student performance and give a date for expected achievement of the objective(s).
+In addition, resources will be suggested so that student can take initiative in improving their performance in the areas that need strengthening prior to the repeating of the fieldwork.
+It is to be noted that a student may be required to pay a remediation fee as this would require faculty time and involvement in working with the student in a separate semester.
+The remediation fee would be based on the university's regular tuition rates.